Ariel Ortega: International career

 Ortega was included in the squad for the 1994 World Cup.
 His debut in the starting eleven occurred on 3 July 1994 when Argentina was knocked out of the competition by Romania.
 He also reached the final of the 1995 King Fahd Cup with Argentina, and he won a Silver Olympic medal at the 1996 Olympics in Atlanta.

 Ortega was handed the number 10 shirt for the 1998 FIFA World Cup, where he was expected to carry the mantle of the team's playmaker, and it was his first World Cup as an established star.
 Despite impressing in the early rounds to be considered a favorite as player of the tournament, Ortega was most notable for his sending-off in the quarter-finals against the Netherlands.
 Ortega received a second yellow card for head-butting Dutch goalkeeper Edwin van der Sar when van der Sar confronted him after a dive in the penalty area, for which Ortega was just getting his first yellow card.
 Shortly after Ortega's sending-off, Dennis Bergkamp scored the winning goal to make it 2–1, eliminating Argentina.

 Ortega was also a member of the squad for the 2002 World Cup.
 Ortega missed a penalty in the last match against Sweden, which was then followed up and converted into the back of the net by Hernan Crespo, nonetheless the result meant that Argentina was knocked out in the first round.

 On 24 September 2009, he was recalled to the Argentina national first-team squad, but had to miss the friendly match against Ghana due to an injury he picked up during the weekend in the Argentine Domestic League.

 In April 2010, 17 years after his Argentina debut, Ortega received a call-up again, this time against Haiti.
 All the players in Diego Maradona's squad were from the Primera División Argentina.
 He played the match as starting XI on 5 May.

 Style of play

-A highly creative player with excellent technical ability, Ortega was well known for his pace, mobility, dribbling, and skills from dead ball situations, as well as his ball trickery, clever body feints, and lobbed shots.
-At his prime he was regarded as one of the best dribblers in the world; primarily deployed as an attacking midfielder, Ortega was an effective playmaker due to his vision and passing ability, which earned him comparisons with Maradona as a youth.
-Along with his skills, Ortega was infamously temperamental, and he was criticised throughout his career for not living up to his potential.
+Ortega's gymnastic dribbling mesmerised the Monumental faithful, as he tricked and feinted past defences like an antelope evading a pride of lions.
+Countless defenders were left embarrassed in his wake as his stocky legs twisted one way before carrying the ball in another.
+For vast swathes of those early years, he was simply unplayable, a fireball of talent and machismo streaking easily past powerless opponents.